 - College of Marin used a data-informed approach to sense and validate a tremendous need for cybersecurity skills in the San Francisco Bay Area.

-- According to Marc Woerlein, the college’s workforce and partnership program specialist: “Data makes it easier to take a program from proposal to execution.
+- According to Marc Woerlein, the college’s workforce and partnership program specialist: “Emsi data makes it easier to take a program from proposal to execution.
 Good information allows your faculty, your administrators, your community partners to understand why you’re making decisions.”

 As data breaches come fast and furious, so too does the need for analysts to counter them.
 And thanks to a new cybersecurity certificate at College of Marin in the North Bay of San Francisco, everyone—from technicians seeking new skills, to first-time IT students—now has the perfect opportunity to gain a valuable credential.